-Youth Programs and Activities
+Youth Programs and Camp Kinney GA

-Adult and Transitional Programs
+Vocational and Transitional GA

 The extensive amount of hands-on experience prepared me for the BCBA exam and provided many options post-graduation."